In functionality, Product Managers are similar to a microwave (We don’t intend to imply that they’re grilled a lot)

 To be a successful product manager, you need to have the conviction to say NO many times instead of succumbing to the scenarios.
 As products are built with limited resources, time and a barrage of ideas, the product managers are inherently tied to the success of the products and can deliver more than anyone else.
 Therefore they need to keep looking for ideas and the product strategy and users should determine what features would come next.

 A good product manager can forecast the approximate benefits of the product and could easily do so by applying past experiences and leveraging comparable benchmarks.
 They also help to measure interest once projects are launched and factor those learnings into future prioritization and forecasts.
-The product manager sets the vision, and through profound observation, derive meaningful products that can solve the real-time customer problems.
+The product manager sets the vision, and through profound observation, derives meaningful products that can solve real-time customer problems.

 This list touches on the significant roles that a product manager fills in the value that a product manager brings into an organization and to be one of the 10% of product managers.
 To achieve the same, the product manager needs to be master of each skill category and requires an immense amount of unique focus and expertise right from the beginning of the product’s lifecycle – from creation to sunset.